wiverson/jtoolprovider-plugin/README.md

 A simple Java plugin to bridge Maven and the Java ToolProvider API (java.util.spi.ToolProvider).

-Below is a (not particularly helpful) example of invoking the jar tool.
+Below is a simple example of invoking the jar tool.
-The jar tools is mostly useful because it's the most generally available.
 More useful are tools such as jdeps, jlink, and jpackage.

+This plugin quickly and easily bridges the rich options offered by Maven with the core JDK tools set in the absence of full Maven plugin integration.
+While tools like jdeps, jlink, and jpackage can be wrangled with shell scripts, Maven is much, much easier for working with things like classpaths and directories.

-The following tools DO work out-of-the-box with Java 15:
+The following tools work out-of-the-box with Java 15:

 - jmod, jar, javac, javadoc, javap, jdeps, jlink

+For ordinary use, you should stick with the standard Maven plugins for javac, jar, and javadoc.

 The following tools do NOT appear to work with Java 15:
 - jaotc, jarsigner, java, jcmd, jconsole, jdb, jdeprscan, jfr, jhsdb, jimage, jinfo, jps, jrunscript, jshell, jstack, jstat, jstatd, rmid, rmiregistry, serialver, jmap

+## jpackage

-jpackage will ONLY work in Java 15 if you use the following JVM argument:
+jpackage will ONLY work in Java 15 if you use the following argument when you launch the JVM:

 `--add-modules jdk.incubator.jpackage`